Leeroy-Steele/Module-4-lab_4-bootstrap-cards/README.md

-# -module-4-lab_3-calculator
+# Module-4-lab_4 Bootstrap cards
+(Module 4 pg 52)

-Module 4 pg 52 - Using only bootstrap elements, create this web application, making it responsive, 4 cards when large, 2 when medium, and 1 when small
+Using only bootstrap elements, create this web application, making it responsive, 4 cards when large, 2 when medium, and 1 when small

-Steps
+# Steps

 1. Clone this repo to your computer (git clone "ssh code without quotes")
 2. cd into the directory